Brenda Bufalino

 Brenda Bufalino (born September 7, 1937) is an American tap dancer and writer.
 She co-founded, choreographed and directed the American Tap Dance Foundation, known at the time as the American Tap Dance Orchestra.
 Bufalino wrote a memoir entitled, Tapping the Source...Tap dance, Stories, Theory and Practice and a book of poems Circular Migrations, both of which have been published by Codhill Press, and the novella Song of the Split Elm, published by Outskirts Press.

-She has been awarded The Flobert Award, The Tapestry Award, The Tap City Hall of Fame Award, The Dance Magazine, and the Bessie Award, all for outstanding achievement and contributions to the field of tap dance.
+She has been awarded The Flobert Award, The Tapestry Award, The Tap City Hall of Fame Award, The Dance Magazine, and the Bessie Award; all for outstanding achievement and contributions to the field of tap dance.

 Early life

-Bufalino was born September 7, 1937, in Swampscott, Massachusetts.
-Bufalino came from a family of performers, and started dancing seriously by age five at Professor O’Brien’s Normal School of Dancing six days out of the week.
-She trained in numerous styles, but tap was deeply instilled in her at a young age.
-As heard by Bufalino in an interview, “Where I come from, even if you intended a career in ballet, you studied tap first.”
+Brenda Bufalino was born September 7, 1937, in Swampscott, Massachusetts.
+She came from a family of performers and by age five she started dancing seriously six days a week at Professor O’Brien’s Normal School of Dancing.
+She trained in numerous styles, but tap was deeply instilled in her at a young age, “Where I come from, even if you intended a career in ballet, you studied tap first.”
 As a young girl, Bufalino toured with her mother and aunt in a performing act called The Strickland Sisters.
-The group combined music, with text and movement; Bufalino would dance while her mother and aunt sung Art Songs.
+The group combined music, text and movement, and Bufalino would dance while her mother and aunt sangArt Songs.

-At age 15, Bufalino commuted to Boston to train at Stanley Brown’s Studio in the city.
-While at Stanley Brown, Bufalino trained in Afro-Cuban, rhythm tap, jazz, and vaudeville styles.
-Bufalino stayed in Boston, and danced underaged at bars with The Bobby Clark Dancers.
-In addition to dancing, each night she would sneak into these clubs after class and rehearsals to listen to the New Orleans jazz and bebop improvisation of saxophone players.
-Hayes and Bigfords Restaurant became the scene for avant-garde communities to meet and ended up giving Bufalino her first exposure to conversations over philosophy, literature, and art.
-Her years in Boston shaped her style through music that she loved and experienced in an intimate way that later impacted her tap style.
+At age 15, Bufalino commuted to Boston to study at Stanley Brown’s Studio.
+There she trained in Afro-Cuban, rhythm tap, jazz, and vaudeville styles.
+In Boston she danced (underaged) at bars with The Bobby Clark Dancers.
+Each night she would sneak into club rehearsals to listen to New Orleans jazz and the bebop improvisations of saxophone players.
+Hayes and Bigfords Restaurant became the scene for avant-garde communities to meet and it gave Bufalino her first exposure to conversations about philosophy, literature, and art.
+Her years in Boston and an intimate exposure to Jazz music came to impact her tap style.